SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-28-fda-vrbpac-variant-boosters.md

-The goals were the same as before: antibody levels showing GMR superiority (95% lower confidence limit of GMR &gt; 1), and seroresponse noninferiority (95% lower confidence limit of SRR &gt; -5%, i.e., guarantee little if any seroresponse loss) on Omicron, and at least comparable repsonse on the reference strain.
+The goals were the same as before: antibody levels showing GMR superiority (95% lower confidence limit of GMR &gt; 1), and seroresponse noninferiority (95% lower confidence limit of SRR &gt; -5%, i.e., guarantee little if any seroresponse loss) on Omicron, and at least comparable response on the reference strain.

 Now, that's a lot of different studies, which leads to a lot of different ways to compare the data!
 Would you believe me if I said it looked like all the side analyses were